ServBay MariaDB/MySQL Troubleshooting Guide

 mysqlcheck

-to Check & Repair Tables: This tool checks table integrity and can repair certain issues (primarily MyISAM tables).bashNote:# Use ServBay's my.cnf and root for all databases mysqlcheck --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --check --all-databases # For MyISAM tables, try auto-repair # mysqlcheck --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --auto-repair --check --all-databases
+: This tool validates DB tables and can repair certain issues (mainly MyISAM tables).bashNote:# Use ServBay config and root to check all DBs/tables mysqlcheck --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --check --all-databases # For MyISAM tables, try auto-repair: # mysqlcheck --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --auto-repair --check --all-databases

 1